DETAILED ACTION

 Klang further discloses an automotive vehicle (fig. 1, element 10) includes a first remote sense wire and a second remote sense wire (see fig. 1 below), wherein:

-1) each of the first remote sense wire and the second remote sense wire (see fig. 1 below) are operatively coupled to the electrical connector (the connector of the battery 37) at a first end of each of the first remote sense wire and the second remote sense wire; and
+1) each of the first remote sense wire and the second remote sense wire (see fig. 1 below) are operatively coupled to the electrical connector (the electrical connector comprising the connector of temperature sensor of the battery 37) at a first end of each of the first remote sense wire and (the electrical connector comprising: another connecting portion is able to connect another wire [see fig. 1 below]) the second remote sense wire; and

-2) the second remote sense wire is operatively coupled to (operatively coupled to the alternator via the microprocessor 22) the alternator (fig. 1, element 20) associated with the commercial truck at a second end of the second remote sense wire (fig. 1); and
+2) the second remote sense wire (comprising: two portions; the first portion is connected between the battery 18 and the microcontroller 22, and the second portion is connected between the microcontroller 22 and the alternator 20) is operatively coupled to (operatively coupled to the alternator via the microprocessor 22; Col. 9, lines 21-27 and Col. 11, lines 29-35) the alternator (fig. 1, element 20) associated with the commercial truck at a second end of the second remote sense wire (fig. 1); and

 e) a battery management system (BMS) [see fig. 1, element 12] operatively coupled to the electrical connector, the BMS being adapted to provide an offset voltage to a remote sense input of the alternator associated with the commercial truck, wherein the alternator associated with the commercial truck is configured to increase a voltage output to compensate for the offset voltage (Col. 9, lines 21-30; a control line is provided to allow control of alternator 20.
 The control can be by simply adjusting the voltage supplied to a voltage regulator of alternator 20 to thereby control charging of battery.
 The control unit of Klang is able to increase or decrease the voltage supplied to the voltage regulator of the alternator.
 Therefore, the output voltage of the alternator can be increased or decreased according to the control signal).